Unit Pricing in LMN does not exist but there is a workaround if needed that you can find HERE.

 Here is why LMN does not recommend it.

 Many companies want to price their work with unit pricing.
 This is when you bundle your material, labor and equipment prices together and divide that total price by the number of material units.
-Here are two example that demonstrate why this could be a flawed way of estimating, and why you should always break down pricing by separating labor, equipment and materials in most cases.
+Here are two examples that demonstrate why this could be a flawed way of estimating, and why you should always break down pricing by separating labor, equipment, and materials in most cases.